Write Into the Day

 You have to make a choice:

-Either do what they ask you to do,
+Either do what they ask you

 Or do what you have to do…